YuePanEdward/MyDailyLog/DailyLog@UA.md

 It works but there are still some problem of the tf.
 It really sucks.

 The Next step is to record all the data and compare the pose of robot for
 ### 1: Rtabmap with different sensor integrated in EKF
+navigation mode output ekf-global
 ### 2: Cartographer with different sensor intergrated and different parameter setting
+directly output /trajectory_node_list
 ### 3: Vicon Ground Truth
+output /vicon/jackal

 (You need a transformation from map frame {vicon data fixed to} to odom frame {robot trajectory refer to}, the starting point of robot)